-Our Living Well Service at Grove House is a positive and active place offering practical care and social support for patients diagnosed with cancer or other life-limiting illness.
+Our Living Well service at Grove House offers practical care and social support for patients diagnosed with cancer or other life-limiting illness in a positive and active environment.
 All patients in Living Well are continually monitored and assessed by specialist nurses who offer symptom management and emotional support.
 You can also get support from other patients and volunteers in a group setting.

 If you’ve been diagnosed with cancer or another life-limiting illness and are worried about coping and keeping your symptoms under control, then our Living Well Service can help.

-Patients attend Living Well for one day a week and places are initially allocated an agreed number of weeks based on you as an individual.
+Patients attend Living Well for one day a week and places are initially allocated an agreed number of weeks based on your individual needs.
 If you are in remission from your illness, have no symptoms related to it or no longer need the support, you may be discharged.
 You can always be re-referred at a later stage if need be.